 The switch to the “Threat and Protection” state allows you to immediately react; hopefully saving you from being mauled by a wolf.
 You jump backwards ready to run.

-The situation is processed by the brain and you realise it was a rabbit; your brain and body switch back to the Soothing and Connection state.
+As the situation is processed by the brain and you realise it was a rabbit; your brain and body switch back to the Soothing and Connection state.
 The brains stores the information away so that next time a similar situation arises you can respond appropriately:

 “Generally no wolves around here, if something jumps out at you in the future it’s likely to be a rabbit”.